functorial/BerserkMangaColoring/README.md

 ### Results + Comments

 Some results are below.
-As usual, we will judge the performance of the network by visual inspection.
+As usual, we will judge the performance of the network by visual inspection (click for more detail).

 ![pix2pixHD sample](./imgs/pix2pixhd_sample_1.png)
 ![pix2pixHD sample](./imgs/pix2pixhd_sample_2.png)